 can not get the information they need so they can stay qualified or so they can get assistance.

 Within a few months of quote "getting on GR", Gail got very sick with a severe case of vertigo, she had never had it before but her mother had.
 Robert already had medical coverage because of his diabetes but no one informed us that Gail now had

 medical coverage, or that anyone who is put on GR is automatically qualified for Medi-cal and has healthcare.
 She suffered through that vertigo episode and it would not be until months later that we would find out she was covered all that time.

 That is just one example of how information is kept like it is a top grade military secret.
-It is as if the those that provide these services think you are a criminal and know all the tricks so they don't want to give you more to work with.
-Instead
+It is as if those that provide these services think you are a criminal and know all the tricks so they don't want to give you more to work with.
+Instead of

 That is just a taste of why we are going public with all that we have experienced.

 For the sake of all of America, those who need these programs, those who work for these programs, and for those who fund these programs.